-by Emily Page, Employee Wellness Manager, Washington University in St. Louis
+Written by Emily Page, employee wellness manager at Washington University in St. Louis

 Start with self-assessment.